-The Division is developing a regulation for GHG Emissions and Energy Management for Manufacturers in Colorado (GEMM) under the authority of HB19-1261 and HB21-1266.
-The rule would require that energy intensive trade exposed facilities utilize a third party to conduct an audit every five years (starting in 2022) to ensure that the best technology to save energy and control GHG emissions is in use.
-Those facilities that are determined to be using the best technology to control emissions will be required to reduce an additional 5 percent of their emissions.
-The Commission is expected to consider the GEMM proposal during its October 2021 meeting.
-Other industrial and manufacturing facilities will be subject to additional reductions requirements in a second phase of rulemaking.
+On October 21, 2021, the Commission adopted the GHG Emissions and Energy Management for Manufacturers rule (GEMM) under the authority of HB19-1261 and HB21-1266.
+The rule requires energy intensive trade-exposed (EITE) facilities utilize a third party to conduct an audit every five years (starting in 2022) to ensure that the best technology to save energy and control GHG emissions is in use.
+Those facilities that are determined to be using the best technology to control emissions are then required to reduce their emissions an additional 5 percent.
+The EITE facilities currently subject to GEMM are cement and steel production operations.
+The GEMM rule prioritizes the reduction of not only GHG emissions but other local air pollutants to improve localized air quality for neighboring communities.
+Other industrial and manufacturing facilities will be subject to additional reductions requirements in a second phase of rulemaking referred to as GEMM II.
+The Commission is scheduled to hear the request for rulemaking on GEMM II in May of 2023.